Free shore access

 Ever dreamt of swimming with sharks?
 The snorkeling spot of Sharks Sandbank, a shallow sandbank located in the north of Moorea lagoon, is one of the best in Tahiti islands for living this unique experience.
-In a few feet of water, you will swim with dozens of blacktip reef sharks (some of them over 4 feet long) and friendly Pacific stingrays.
-If you explore this spot, we recommend you to pay an additional visit to the snorkeling spot of Motu Fareone & Motu Tiahura, located only a few hundred meters from here.
+In a few feet of water, you will swim with dozens of blacktip reef sharks (some of them over 4 feet long) and friendly pink whiprays.
+If you explore this spot, we recommend you to pay an additional visit to the snorkeling spot of Motu Fareone, located only a few hundred meters from here.

 Enter the water directly from your kayak.
-If you participate to a snorkeling tour, your boat will moor on the sandbank and you’ll simply have to dive in.
+If you participate in a snorkeling tour, your boat will moor on the sandbank and you’ll simply have to jump in.

-You only need to put your mask under the water to see the sharks and stingrays coming and going between the boats.
+You only need to put your mask under the water to see the blacktip sharks and pink whiprays coming and going between the boats.
 You can easily get close to them, but they will swim away if you make any sudden gestures.
-Some stingrays are quite “tactile”, but don’t forget that they have a stinger that can inflict serious injuries.
+Some stingrays are quite “tactile” but don’t forget that they have a stinger that can inflict serious injuries.

-Here and there, you will also see jacks, butterflyfish and pinktail triggerfish moving above the sand.
+Here and there, you will also see bluefin trevally, threadfin butterflyfish and pinktail triggerfish swimming above the sand.